ndagijimanapazo/devops-master-class/docker/readme.md

 ```

 ### Host Networking in Docker for Mac and Windows

 - https://docs.docker.com/network/host/

 >The host networking driver only works on Linux hosts, and is not supported on Docker Desktop for Mac, Docker Desktop for Windows, or Docker EE for Windows Server.

+###
+If you are using Windows 10 and docker version : Version 2.0.0.3 (31259) or above, you would need to Enable Expose Daemon without TLS option!

+Step 1: Right click on "Docker Desktop is running icon "

+Step 2: Click on Settings

+Step 3: In “General Tab” you must enable checkbox “Expose Daemon on tcp://localhost:2375 without TLS”

+This is the error you would see in the subsequent steps if you do not enable this - java.net.ConnectException: Connection refused: connect

+#